saidworks/saidworks/README.md

 [![Gmail Badge](https://img.shields.io/badge/gmail-Profile-informational?style=flat&logo=gmail&logoColor=white&color=0D76A8)](mailto:zitouni.sd@gmail.com)

 <hr/>
-<h4 style="font-family: 'Lucida Console';" align=center >I am Said ZITOUNI, I speak 4 languages : English, French, Arabic and Turkish.
+<h4 style="font-family: 'Lucida Console';" >I am Said ZITOUNI, I speak 4 languages : English, French, Arabic and Turkish.
 Since being a kid, I enjoyed troubleshooting and solving issues related to software or hardware, which combined with my curiosity led me to find my way into the world of programming.
 Currently, I am enrolled in a Full Stack Java Developer Bootcamp at Per Scholas and expected to graduate by the end of June.
 I believe that technologies are just a tool and I am open to learn and work using any technology to solve the problem, currently I practice Flask and learn Java/Spring for my bootcamp.
  </h4>
 <br>